Senzan Line: Rapid

 At one point, there was a G-Rapid that stopped at the most stations out of all rapid trains, but was considered too confusing by passengers and soon put out of service.
 Instead, the number of Local Trains were increased.
 Until 2004, there were only three types of rapids (A, B, C).
 Also, until September 30, 2003, there was a Special Rapid "Holiday Senzan" that used to run on Saturdays and weekends.

 With the opening of the Sendai Airport Line (established in 2006), the Senzan Line was expected to have Sendai Airport-bound trains.
 But they have not connected with the direct train of lapid service.

+In the 2024 timetable change, all of the previous Rapid services were abolished and only one type of rapid train runs now.
+The previous types were: Rapid A, B, C, D, E and F.

 Local

 There are three types of local train service: Sendai — Yamagata, Sendai — Sakunami and Sendai — Ayashi.

 Sendai ー Sakunami local trains run only in the morning, two Sendai-bound trains and one Sakunami-bound train.